 Last year, I launched with a friend Japan Direct, an itinerary app for Japan travellers.
 Even if the first version came up quite quickly, I kept iterate but always staying focus on customer feedback first.
 Almost a year later, it’s good time for synthesis, see what worked and how we created a customer focused app.

 For a while now, I really wanted to work on a machine learning project, especially since Apple let you import trained model in your iOS app now.
-Last September, I took part of a 24h hackathon for an Ecommerce business, that was my chance to test it.
-The idea was simple: a visual search app, listing recommended products based on a picture.
+Last September, I took part of a 24h hackathon for an e-commerce business, that was my chance to test it.
+The idea was simple: a visual search app, listing similar products based on a picture.

 - OLDER POSTS